higorhms/GitHub/README.md

 - [Eslint](https://eslint.org/)
 - [Prettier](https://prettier.io/)

-## 🏃‍♂️ Installing this project
+## :gear: Installing this project

+- Make sure you have NodeJS installed on your machine.
 - Download or clone this project.
+- If you are using Yarn as a package manager.
-- Run `yarn` to install all the necessary dependencies.
+  - 1) Run `yarn` to install all the necessary dependencies.
-- Run `yarn start` to start the Metro Bundler.
+  - 2) Run `yarn start` to start the Metro Bundler.
+- If you are using NPM as a package manager.
+  - 1) Run `npm install` to install all the necessary dependencies.
+  - 2) Run `npm start` to start the Metro Bundler.
-- After all the instructions you can see the application on port http://localhost:3000
+- After all the instructions you can see the application on port http://localhost:3000.

 ## 👨‍ Made by